 BT1718 couples an MT1-binding Bicycle to the maytansinoid toxin used in the approved ADC therapeutic (Kadcyla™), and has shown superior efficacy to standard of care controls in multiple pre-clinical patient and cell derived mouse xenograft models.

 BT1718 is tumour eradicating without tumour re-growth, even in large xenograft tumours, and is well tolerated in pre-clinical GLP toxicology studies at the predicted efficacious dose.

-The next step for BT1718 is to begin clinical testing in 2017.
+The next step for BT1718 is to begin clinical testing.
 Cancer Research UK, the largest cancer charitable organization in the UK, will sponsor and fund the Phase 1 study which will be co-managed by Bicycle and Cancer Research, UK.
 Through this collaboration, Bicycle accesses Cancer Research UK’s strong network of collaborators and existing infrastructure and expertise to deliver the most robust dataset for BT1718.
 Bicycle retains the right to further advance the BT1718 programme, at which point an undisclosed payment split between cash and equity, success based milestones and royalty payments would be due to Cancer Research UK.